 Yet the prices of airline tickets and hotel bookings will continue to move up and down from the time of booking up until the time to travel.
 If travel companies take no further action after making the reservation they are potentially leaving a lot of money on the table.

 That’s why travel tech company Hotelmize has developed a unique post-booking profit solution that connects to the travel company’s back office, monitors existing hotel bookings and automatically re-shops them once they reach their lowest price point.
 Hotelmize’s AI-powered software increases profits on existing hotel bookings by 30%.

-Whizar, another travel tech player, applies the same principle to airline tickets allowing OTAs to delay the ticketing of a flight until the time when the airfare is at its lowest.
-Whizar says that its system can boost profits on each airline reservation by 3%-12%.
+Wenrix, another travel tech player, applies the same principle to airline tickets allowing OTAs to delay the ticketing of a flight until the time when the airfare is at its lowest.
+Wenrix says that its system can boost profits on each airline reservation by 3%-12%.